EmmaDawsonDev/tdd-meetup/README.md

 - As a meetup organiser I want to be able to see how many people are coming so that I can plan for the right amount of attendees eg order food/drink
     - Meetup card renders total amount of attendees
-    - Meetup detail page renders total amount of attendees and their names
+    - Meetup detail page renders total amount of attendees ✅

 - As a meetup organiser I want to be able to cancel an event in case of unforseen circumstances
     - From My meetups page the organiser is able to delete any events they own